allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Refuse to work on the decided option
     * Make decisions that would affect another team without first notifying them
     * Refuse to use the issue tracker to discuss a disagreement
-    * :heavy_exclamation_mark: TODO: add any additional items in the U category for the decision making as a team
+    * Deploy any kind of decision that against codes of ethic

 ### Postmortems